spjuhel/BoARIO/paper.md

-The ARIO model relies on Multi-Regional Input-Output Tables (MRIOTs) to define the initial state of the economy. `BoARIO` was designed to be entirely agnostic of the MRIOT used, thanks to the `pymrio` ([@stadler2021_Pymrio]) package.
+The ARIO model relies on Multi-Regional Input-Output Tables (MRIOTs) to define the initial state of the economy. `BoARIO` was designed to be entirely agnostic of the MRIOT used, thanks to the `pymrio` package [@stadler2021_Pymrio].
 This aspect notably allows to fully benefit from the increasing number of such tables are becoming available [@stadler18-exiob; @oecd-2021-oecd-inter;
 @thissen-euregio-2018; @lenzen-2012-mappin-struc].

-Various types of shocking events can be defined (shock on demand, shock on production, shock on both, shock involving reconstruction or not, etc...), to allow for the study of a wide range of scenarios.
+The package allow different shocking events to be defined (shock on demand, shock on production, shock on both, shock involving reconstruction or not, etc).
+As such, different types of case-study can be conducted (at different scope, for multiple or singular events).
+Users benefit from a precise control on aspect such as the distribution of the impact towards the different sectors and regions, the recovery of from the impact, etc. but also from the default modeling choices common in the corresponding literature.
+The rationale is to allow for, but not require, in depth configuration of the model.

-Simulations register the evolution of each variable of interest (production, production capacity, intermediate demand, reconstruction demand, etc.) at each step and for each industry, enabling in depth description and understanding of the economic response.
+Simulations register the evolution of each variable of interest (production, production capacity, intermediate demand, reconstruction demand, etc.) at each step and for each industry, in `pandas DataFrames` objects, allowing in depth descriptions and understanding of the economic responses.
+The package can be used "live", e.g. in a Jupyter Notebook, as well as in large simulation pipelines (for instance using `Snakemake` @koester-2012-snakem-scalab)[^1].

+[^1]: Both these uses have already been extensively employed in ongoing studies.

-As such, `BoARIO` is designed to be used by economist researchers and analyst, and possibly students, either as a theoretical tool to better understand the dynamics associated with the propagation of economic impacts, for more applied oriented research, or simply to discover the indirect impact modeling field.
+As such, `BoARIO` is designed to be used by researchers in economy and risk analysis and analysts, and possibly students, either as a theoretical tool to better understand the dynamics associated with the propagation of economic impacts, for more applied-oriented case studies in risk management, or simply as a pedagogical tool to introduce the indirect impact modeling field.

 The python implementation, accompanied by the extensive [online documentation](https://spjuhel.github.io/BoARIO/) (where a more in depth